The History of the YELLOW RIBBON

 And if this is the case, then who are the people of the yellow ribbon?

-Has there been a national display of yellow ribbons in the earlier history of these people?
+Has there been a national display of yellow ribbons in the earlier history of this company of people?

 LOOKING FOR THE YELLOW RIBBON IN THE ENGLISH ROOTS OF AMERICA